uperl/File-XDG/README.md

 ```

 Returns the system data directories, not modified for the application.
 Per the
-specification, the returned string is :-delimited.
+specification, the returned string is `:`-delimited, except on Windows where it
+is `;`-delimited.

 ## config\_dirs